Claire Grayston | March 2020

 Sound understanding sorely needed

 Changes to the audit framework to improve confidence in audit and better address stakeholder needs would be welcome, but public commentators and agitators for change need to base calls for reform on a sound understanding of the existing requirements for audit and auditors, so that the actual impact can be understood.
-Only then will any reforms create real change to address the PJC’s concerns, which can be implemented in a manner which is appropriate, consistent and proportionate without imposing an unnecessary burden.
+Only then will any reforms create the change needed to address the PJC’s concerns, which can be implemented in a manner which is appropriate, consistent and proportionate without imposing an unnecessary burden.